GDP per capita, consumption per capita and price level indices

 From Statistics Explained

-This article focuses primarily on gross domestic product (GDP) per capita in the European Union (EU) but also looks at the level of actual individual consumption (AIC) per capita and at countries' price level indices.
-The analysis covers the 27 EU Member States, three EFTA Member States (Iceland, Norway and Switzerland), acceding state Croatia, as well as four EU candidate countries (the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey), and two potential candidate countries (Albania, Bosnia and Herzegovina).
+This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and some other countries for 2010, 2011 and 2012, but focusing primarily on the latest reference year.
+The countries included in the comparison are the 28 EU Member States, three EFTA Member States (Iceland, Norway, and Switzerland), four EU candidate countries (the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey) and two potential candidates (Albania, Bosnia and Herzegovina).

 Main statistical findings